-Compared with the catchy biographies of their neighbors in the division, the history of Phoenix sounds very prosaic.
+Compared with the catchy biographies of their neighbors in the division, Phoenix’s history sounds very prosaic.
 The Phoenix Suns Club was founded in 1968 in Phoenix, Arizona.
 In the same year, as a result of its expansion, it became a part of the National Basketball Association.

 Violet-orange colors, taken in the first season has been in the form of suns till now.
 Only in the era of Charles Barkley, designers added black color, and in the era of Steve Nash – gray.
 And also, there was an alternative emblem that contained the image of the Phoenix, rising from the flames and abbreviations.